Massy, Essonne: Economy

 On 1 July 2010 Alstom inaugurated the new head office of its Energy Management Business (EMB) division in Massy.
 At the time the office had 600 employees.

 Education

 The commune has an integrated school, 16 preschools, and 12 elementary schools.
 There are three public junior high schools operated by Essonne: Collège Blaise Pascal, Collège Denis Diderot, and Collège Gérard Philipe.
-There are three senior high schools operated by Ile de France: Lycée du Parc de Vilgénis, Lycée Fuste de Coulanges, and Lycée Professionnel Gustave Eiffel.
+There are three senior high schools operated by Île de France: Lycée du Parc de Vilgénis, Lycée Fuste de Coulanges, and Lycée Professionnel Gustave Eiffel.